wjr83/Interactive-Lab-Hub/Lab 2/README.md

 10. When the elapsed time is half of the total time for that protein, the user is prompted to turn the protein on its other side.

-Scene 6: Cooking Timer Continues until remaining time has elapsed
+Scene 6: Cooking Timer Continues until the remaining time has elapsed

 <img width="300" alt="image" src="https://github.com/wjr83/Interactive-Lab-Hub/assets/143034234/6d4682f0-69e7-4911-979d-db92e2e9ccac">

 Scene 7: Cooking Timer Alerts User Food is done when all the remaining time has elapsed.

 11. User is visually told the food is ready!

 <img width="300" alt="image" src="https://github.com/wjr83/Interactive-Lab-Hub/assets/143034234/4adf0d36-dfbd-4902-8c7b-398ad7a768d9">